By Evan Forrest (SurfaceTip)

 - Front Camera – enable/disable the front-facing camera.

-- Rear Camera – enable/disable the main rear camera.
+- Rear Camera – turn the primary rear camera on/off.

-- IR Camera – enable/disable the Infrared camera used for Windows Hello feature.
+- IR Camera – enable/disable the Infrared camera used for the Windows Hello feature.

-- On-board Audio – enable/disable internal audio or speakers.
+- On-board Audio – turn internal audio or speakers on/off.

-- Bluetooth – enable/disable the internal Bluetooth only.
+- Bluetooth – turn the internal Bluetooth on/off only.

-- Type Cover port – enable/disable the Surface Go type cover.
+- Type Cover port – turn on/off the Surface Go type cover.

-5 How to change your Surface Go Date and Time via Surface UEFI?
+How do you change your Surface Go date and time via Surface UEFI?

 - Enter Surface UEFI settings as per the instructions above.